Instructions for Registering Horses

 BLAZE – A large or wide connected white star, stripe and snip of uniform width.

-BALD FACE – A very large blaze which can extend outside of the eyes in the forehead and center of face, covering the width of the bridge
+BALD FACE – A very large blaze which can extend outside of the eyes in the forehead and center of face, covering the width of the bridge of the nose and over the entire muzzle.

 Leg markings can be described with these terms: